Abe8512/sales-and-coaching-platform/README.md

 - React
 - shadcn-ui
 - Tailwind CSS
+- Supabase for database and realtime features

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/99795928-ebcf-46fe-98ad-dd8cea9e64ed) and click on Share -> Publish.

+Make sure to set the required environment variables (VITE_SUPABASE_URL, VITE_SUPABASE_ANON_KEY) when deploying to production.

 ## I want to use a custom domain - is that possible?